hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_custom_https_configuration.html.markdown

 # azurerm_frontdoor_custom_https_configuration

-Manages the Custom Https Configuration for an Azure Front Door Frontend Endpoint..
+Manages the Custom HTTPS Configuration for an Azure Front Door Frontend Endpoint..

--> **NOTE:** Defining custom https configurations using a separate `azurerm_frontdoor_custom_https_configuration` resource allows for parallel creation/update.
+-> **NOTE:** Defining custom HTTPS configurations using a separate `azurerm_frontdoor_custom_https_configuration` resource allows for parallel creation/update.

 !> **BREAKING CHANGE:** In order to address the ordering issue we have changed the design on how to retrieve existing sub resources such as frontend endpoints.
 Existing design will be deprecated and will result in an incorrect configuration.
 Please refer to the updated documentation below for more information.